Run guide#

 Two input streams from local drive are encoded using JPEG XS codec and send out via Media Communications Mesh using ST2110-22 streams.
 Input streams from two ST2110-22 cameras are decoded using JPEG XS codec stored on local drive.

-⚠️ Warning: You need to have the MCM Proxy installed to run this pipeline.
+⚠️ Warning: You need to have the Media Proxy installed to run this pipeline.

 Example command to run the pipeline: